ch-patrick-scheidegger/c-plus-plus-ost/week03/README.md

 }
 ```

+---

 # 2. Counting again - without loops
 This week we repeat some of the exercises of last week.
 However, now you need to solve the task without writing a loop of your own, but by using iterators and algorithms of the standard library.
-One function you might need to know about is `std::distance()` that takes two iterators forming a range and returns the number of elements in that range.
+One function you might need to know about is `std::ranges::distance()` that takes two iterators forming a range and returns the number of elements in that range.
 Using distance is convenient for counting all elements in a range.

 If you are unsure about the correct solution, start out with encapsulating it in a function and write unit tests first using `std::stringstream` objects as input and output substitutes.
 Create all solutions by using algorithms instead of loops.
 If you can not achieve that, please ask your supervisor for tips.

-**Hints:**

-  - Like in the previous exercises start with a CUTE Project and implement the functions and tests directly in the `Test.cpp` file.
-Afterwards, when you are happy with your code you can separate the tests and the implementation as described above.

 ## a) charc: Count non-whitespace char